aminabhi50/Traffic-Sign-Recognition/README.md

 # Traffic-Sign-Recognition
- Traffic sign recognition is one of the most popular topics of computer vision and deep learning in recent years.
+Traffic sign recognition is the most popular topic of computer vision and deep learning in recent years.
 I choose this topic for my Research Methodology subject.
-The deep learning based method, custom convolutional neural network used for traffic sign recognition, which classifies and recognizes 43 different traffic signs.
+The deep learning-based method, a custom convolutional neural network used for traffic sign recognition, classifies and recognizes 43 different traffic signs.

 ## Description